 - When hay enters the forming chambers from the pickup, belts instantly turn to form the hay into a tight, dense core.

-- Incoming hay feeds through the bale and the lower gate roll then compressed into smooth, dense layers once entering the bale.
+- Incoming hay feeds between the bale and the lower gate roll before getting compressed into smooth, dense layers once entering the bale itself.

 - The idler arm rises with bale growth, which then forces oil from the hydraulic cylinder through a pressure-relief valve to preserve consistent bale density throughout the formation process.